MadeByIbukunoluwa/huddle/README.md

 # huddle
-huddle landing page website

-Built with create-react-app REACT and styled Components
+A landing page website built using REACT, CSS, Javscript and styled Components

 link to live website: